Biden tests positive for COVID. It comes at an awkward time in his campaign

 Biden is taking Paxlovid, the White House said.
 He is expected to continue to carry out his duties while he is isolating.

 Biden had been slated to give an address to UnidosUS.
-Janet Murguia, the president of the group, broke the news, telling the conference that she had just spoken to Biden on the phone, and he had told her directly.
+Janet Murguia, the president of the group, broke the news of Biden's diagnonis, telling the conference that she had just spoken to the president on the phone, and he had told her directly.

 Biden's advanced age has been a focus this year because voters have said they are concerned he is too old for the job.